sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 ## Step Two: Quality Control

 The input for the 16S ASV Processsing Pipeline and raw output from your sequencing center will be a .fastq file.
 These files contain your raw sequencing data and the quality scores associated with each base pair.
-It is not readable via your text editor.

 Most often, excluding those generated using Nanopore, your reads will be paired-end and need to be assembled.
 Prior to assembling our reads, we must trim our sequences to remove low quality base pairs.
 We will aim to trim away base pairs below a quality score of 30.
 This is imperative as poor quality data can yield inaccurate results.

-To check the quality of your forward and reverse reads, the following code is used:
+To check the quality of your forward and reverse reads, the following code can be used:

-To visualize the quality profiles of our forward reads:
+To visualize the quality profiles of forward reads:

 ```{r}
 plotQualityProfile(fnFs[1:2])
 ```
-To visualize the quality profiles of our reverse reads:
+To visualize the quality profiles of reverse reads:

 ```{r}
 plotQualityProfile(fnRs[1:2])
 ```

-We will trim and filter our reads using the filterAndTrim() function.
-We’ll use standard filtering parameters: maxN=0 (DADA2 requires no Ns, the second it can't decipher a nucleotide it'll through the whole sequence out), truncQ=2, rm.phix=TRUE and maxEE=c(2,2) (maxEE allows two errors per read in the forward and reverse reads).
+Reads can now be trimmed and filtered using the filterAndTrim() function.
+We will use standard filtering parameters: maxN=0, truncQ=2, rm.phix=TRUE and maxEE=c(2,2).
 The maxEE parameter sets the maximum number of “expected errors” allowed in a read, which is a better filter than simply averaging quality scores.
 Be sure to change your truncLen parameter to reflect the lengths you want to truncate your forward and reverse reads to.

 ```{r}
 out <- filterAndTrim(fnFs, filtFs, fnRs, filtRs,